-- i.
-Fixed Base Operators (FBO's)
+- 1. Fixed Base Operators (FBO's)

-- ii.
-Airframe and Power Plant Facilities
+- 2. Airframe and Power Plant Facilities

-- iii.
-Flight Training Facilities
+- 3. Flight Training Facilities

-- iv.
-Aviation Fuel Farms

-- v.
-Aircraft Parking and Storage Areas and Facilities

-- vi.
-Air Cargo Facilities

-- vii.
-Specialized Aeronautical Service Operators (SASO's)

-- viii.
-Other Commercial and Industrial Aviation Activities - ix.
-Other General Aviation Facilities - x.
+- 4. Aviation Fuel Farms - 5.
+Aircraft Parking and Storage Areas and Facilities - 6.
+Air Cargo Facilities - 7.
+Specialized Aeronautical Service Operators (SASO's) - 8.
+Other Commercial and Industrial Aviation Activities - 9.
+Other General Aviation Facilities - 10.
 Federal Aviation Administration Facilities - c.
 Development Zone C Commercial Non-Aeronautical

-Commercial Non-Aeronautical activities include commercial activities that are not direct aviation uses, but exist in large part to provide support services to the aviation users, passengers and the general public utilizing the Asheville Regional Airport.
-They may also include non-aeronautical commercial uses that are considered compatible with the airport environment, and contribute to the revenues and economic vitality of the airport.
+Commercial Non-Aeronautical activities include commercial activities that are not direct aviation uses but exist in large part to provide support services to the aviation users, passengers and the general public utilizing the Asheville Regional Airport.
+They may also include non-aeronautical commercial uses that are considered compatible with the airport environment and contribute to the revenues and economic vitality of the airport.
 These activities include but are not limited to:

-- i.
-Business and Corporate Offices
+- 1. Business and Corporate Offices

-- ii.
-Lodging Facilities
+- 2. Lodging Facilities

-- iii.
-Organizational Headquarters
+- 3. Organizational Headquarters

-- iv.
-Commercial and Non-Commercial Parking Facilities
+- 4. Commercial and Non-Commercial Parking Facilities

-- v.
-Training Centers
+- 5. Training Centers

-- vi.
-Commercial and Industrial Warehouses and Manufacturing
+- 6. Commercial and Industrial Warehouses and Manufacturing

-- vii.
-Airport and Tenant Support Facilities
+- 7. Airport and Tenant Support Facilities

-- viii.
-Public Park Areas
+- 8. Public Park Areas

-- ix.
-Retail Stores and Gas Stations
+- 9. Retail Stores and Gas Stations

-- x.
-Advertising
+- 10. Advertising